Wip7V/tpnova/README.md

 The project is also linked to the Google Maps API to calculate the distance by truck by road from the terminals to the origin and destination addresses.

-Finally, the pollution saved by transporting by train is Finally, the pollution saved by transporting by train is shown.
+Finally, the pollution saved by transporting by train is shown.

 For security reasons all price data is outdated.